ClaspTV/ASSIST-Service/README.md

 **DIAL**

-[DIAL](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGlhbC1tdWx0aXNjcmVlbi5vcmd8ZGlhbHxneDoyNzlmNzY3YWJlMmY1MjZl) protocol is an open protocol that is implemented in some Javascript and other TV platforms.
-DIAL enables TV app discovery and launch from mobile apps but leaves the TV app install capability as a TV platform specific implementation detail to the TV platform developers.
+[DIAL](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGlhbC1tdWx0aXNjcmVlbi5vcmd8ZGlhbHxneDoyNzlmNzY3YWJlMmY1MjZl) is an open protocol that is implemented in some TV platforms.
+DIAL enables TV app discovery and launch from mobile apps but leaves the mobile-to-TV app install capability as a TV platform specific implementation detail to the TV platform developers.

+**GOOGLECAST**

+[GoogleCast](https://www.google.com/intl/en_us/chromecast/built-in/) is Google's proprietary protocol that is implemented on Android TVs.
+GoogleCast enables the TV app discovery and launch from mobile apps and does not have any support for mobile-to-TV app install.

 **ASSIST**

-ASSIST is an open protocol for TV app discovery, launch and install on Android TVs.
-It *assists* existing open protocols like DIAL or proprietary protocols like Chromecast.
-The key feature of ASSIST is that it enables a secure and privacy-friendly way to initiate Android TV app install from mobile devices as part of casting flows when using DIAL or Chromecast protocols.
-ASSIST significantly increases the mobile-to-TV interactions by removing the biggest hurdle, i.e., automatic Android TV app install, during initial casting from a mobile app.
+ASSIST is an open protocol for mobile-to-TV app install on Android TVs.
+It *assists* existing open protocols like DIAL or proprietary protocols like GoogleCast.
+The key feature of ASSIST is that it enables a secure and privacy-friendly way to initiate Android TV app install from mobile devices as part of casting flows when using protocols like DIAL or Chromecast.
+The big contribution of ASSIST is that it significantly increases the mobile-to-TV user interactions by removing the biggest hurdle, i.e., automating Android TV app install, during initial casting from a mobile app.

 # ASSIST Specification